 It is illegal for a third party to profit from surrogacy in the UK, but the intended parents and the surrogate can agree on any fee they believe is appropriate.
 Most surrogates in the UK receive somewhere around £15,000 which aims to cover all expenses relating to the pregnancy.
 All costs are assessed and signed off by a court at the time the intended parents apply for the Parental Order which will make them the legal parents of the baby.

 What if one Party Changes their Mind?

-Under UK family law, the surrogate has the right to keep the child even if she is in no way biologically related to it, has signed an agreement, and has had all her pregnancy-related expenses paid for by the intended parents.
+Family law in England & Wales states that the surrogate has the right to keep the child even if she is in no way biologically related to it, has signed an agreement, and has had all her pregnancy-related expenses paid for by the intended parents.
 Until a court agrees the intended parent’s request for a parental order, the surrogate is the child’s recognised mother with all legal rights that go along with that status.

 Benefits of a Specialist Surrogacy Family Solicitor

-There is a variety of ways which a surrogacy arrangement can fall apart.
+There is a variety of ways in which a surrogacy arrangement can fall apart.
 It is always best to seek legal advice to protect your interests.
 You will need to know the implications if your surrogate is married, as the surrogate and her spouse will the child’s legal parents until you obtain the Parental Order.
 You also need to understand the immigration laws that apply if your child is born to a surrogate who lives abroad.